(formerly known as Spatalia indistincta)

 NOTODONTINAE, NOTODONTIDAE, NOCTUOIDEA

-The Caterpillars of this species are thought to be smooth and dark with yellow spiracles, and large coloured lump on the last segment.
-They are thought to feed on various plants in FABACEAE.
+The Caterpillars of this species are smooth and brown with a large head, and a pale double lump on the last segment.

 The species has been found in